qazwsx406/startup/notes.md

 ## Caddy and HTTPS Enable
 For some reason, apt update && upgrade breaks something in the configuration.
 The default caddy page displays when done.
 Had to terminate pervious instance and redo everything.

+## HTML Structure
+Was a good reminder of HTML.